poofplonker/760/README.md

 * -postfix
 * -randfix
 * -zerofix
-* -r create extra random column as well
+* -r void create extra random column as well
-* -z create extra zero column as well
+* -z void create extra zero column as well
-* -rep repeat each value in the file this number of time
+* -rep integer repeat each value in the file this number of time